-Are you newly vegan and looking for a fuss-free meal plan to help you feel your best?
-Rob Hobson's easy dishes are just what you need to get you started on your journey.
+Are you new vegan and looking for an easy weekly vegan meal plan to help you feel your best?
+Registered nutritionist Rob Hobson's easy dishes are just what you need to get you started on your journey.

 Sweet quinoa salad

 - Place 125g (4½oz) ready-cooked quinoa in a bowl with 1 tbsp of dried cherries, ¼ of a small red onion (finely chopped), ½ a yellow pepper (finely diced), 2 tbsp raw pistachios (chopped), 10 mint leaves (chopped) and a small handful of rocket.